 Traditional robed voluntary choir who sing at our weekly 9:30am Sunday Eucharist and on other special occasions such as evensong, holy week and our carol service at Christmas.

-Choir practice is on a Friday evening from 8pm-9:15pm.
+Choir practice is on a Thursday evening from 7.30pm.

 Junior choir encourages children to learn how to sing and develop their musical ability.